Tricycle-Cards/.github/profile/readme.md

 _Purchase at [add site link here](tricyclecards.com)_

+We support early literacy in children through fun and science-based cards. 🌱

+> "Lire, c'est fluidifier la relation directe entre les lettres et les sons du langage."
+> \- Céline Alvarez

+<!--

+lire c'est fluidifier la relation directe entre les lettres et les sons du language "Rooted in science, our cards engage children in reading, laying the foundation for early literacy.

 We foster the early development of the child, starting with reading, through a set of fun and science-backed cards. 🌱

-<!--

-lire c'est fluidifier la relation directe entre les lettres et les sons du language

 ### 🔬  The science behind our product